firefeed-net/firefeed/README.md

 - **Impact**: RSS items with content containing fewer words than this threshold will be skipped
 - **Use case**: Filter out low-quality or incomplete news items with very short content

+#### RSS_PARSER_CLEANUP_INTERVAL_HOURS
+- **Default**: `0`
+- **Description**: Controls how long news items, translations, telegram publications and associated media files are kept
+- **Impact**: When set to 0, automatic cleanup is disabled and data is stored indefinitely.
+When set to a positive number (e.g., 24), old data is automatically cleaned up after the specified number of hours
+- **Use case**: Enable periodic cleanup to manage storage space and database size, or disable for permanent data retention

 ### AI Model Configuration

 FireFeed allows customization of the AI models used for translation, embeddings, and text processing: